cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Separation or distance from parent figures**:

 * Patient feels separated by a gauzy, hazy material
   * Therapist gives task to parent figures to help patient connect
   * Parent figures pull aside the material, allowing closer connection
   * Patient experiences feelings of safety and support
 * Patient sees parents in different worlds
   * Therapist encourages patient to create ideal parents
   * Patient feels distance but therapist accepts it and encourages closeness
   * Patient eventually experiences full connection with parent figures

 **Decrease in engagement with the imagery frame**:

 * Patient experiences parent figures as perfect and unreal
   * Therapist acknowledges patient's feelings of disbelief
   * Parent figures reassure patient and take it as a compliment
   * Patient eventually accepts the perfection and feels valued and loved

 **Conclusion**: In IPF, the therapist responds to the patient's experiences within the imagery frame, addressing difficulties such as separation or distance from parent figures and decreased engagement with the imagery.
 The goal is for the patient to experience the parent figures as beneficially responding to their entire range of experiences and states.

-### At the beginning of this session, the patient was very engaged with the imagery and the process and generated a vivid, positive interaction with the p

 **Imaginal Exposure Therapy (IPF) Session**: